wolfricoz/banwatch/docs/bans.md

 ### `/export_bans`
 This will give you a text file with all the bans in your server, you can use this to quickly find bans.

+### `/copy_bans`
+This will copy the bans from one server you own to another server that you own!
+This is useful when making a new server and you want to have the same bans.